rhysd/Dachs/next/docs/design/draft/types.md

 It basically works as type assertion, and works as type conversion in some primitive conversion.
 Conversion by coercion is permitted only for changing interpretation of the value for some **built-in** conversion.
-Or aliased type with `type ... of` can be also converted from underlying type.
+Or aliased type with `type ... = ...` can be also converted from underlying type.

 ```
 !!
 Primitive types conversion